jhumelsine/jhumelsine.github.io/_posts/2023-10-03-facade-design-pattern.md

 # I Have to Implement How Many Classes?
 Almost 20 years ago, I was on a project where the primary task was to build a [middleware](https://en.wikipedia.org/wiki/Middleware) platform supporting a huge software ecosystem.
 We just weren’t creators of the middleware, we were users of it too.
 Often, we were using other middleware components about as quickly as they were being implemented.

 My feature required a Client/Server structure, which would be supported by the Communication Manager system in the middleware.
 I wasn’t sure how to use it since there wasn’t any user documentation yet.
-Fortunately, one of the developers of the Communication Manager was in the office next to mine.
+Fortunately, one of the developers of the Communication Manager sat in the office next to mine.

 I stopped by and asked him how it worked.
 I described my relatively simple Client/Server needs, and he rattled off all the classes I would need to implement.
-It was somewhere along the lines:
+It was somewhere along the lines of:
 * `Request` which had to be serializable.
 * `Response` which had to be serializable as well.
 * `Reader`